connext/indra/README.md

 **Local development is easy**

-`yarn start` <- This will take care of building everything & will launch a Connext hub in development-mode.
+`yarn start` <- This will take care of building everything & will launch a Connext hub in development-mode, available from your browser at `localhost:80`

 Beware: the first time this is run it will take a long time but subsequent builds will happen much more quickly.

+A couple sets of `node_modules` will be installed when running `yarn start` and this might strain your network connection.
+Occasionally, packages will get half downloaded & then the connection is lost resulting in "unexpected EOF" or "file not found" errors.
+Generally, trying again is likely all you need to proceed.
+If you see the same error more than once while building `hub-node-modules` for example, running `rm -rf modules/hub/node_modules modules/hub/yarn.lock` and then trying again should fix things.

+There are a handful of watcher flags at the top of `ops/deploy.dev.sh` that are off by default.
+The wallet aka UI will always be watched as it's served by a webpack-dev-server.
+If you expect to be actively developing any other modules, you can turn on watchers for those too.
+Careful, turning on all the watchers will increase the start-up time and drain your computer's battery more quickly.

 **To deploy to production: First, deploy the contract & docker images**